-Market Restraints
+10.5 Market Restraints

 a.
-Increase in Penetration of POS Terminals/Devices in the Retail Sector b.
-Rising Mobile Wallets and Digital Transactions
+Increase in Penetration of POS Terminals/Devices in the Retail Sector

 The deployment of POS terminals or devices is increasing as part of a continuing push by public sector banks to discourage the usage of cash and increase the penetration of card infrastructure in the retail sector.
+Given the growing use of digital payments, merchant acquiring banks have installed a total of 6.07 million point-of-sale (POS) terminals, with over half of which were done so in the first quarter of the current fiscal year.
+Comparing the first quarter to the previous year, POS deployment increased by almost 28%.

-Exhibit 62: Number of POS Terminals, in millions, FY 2016-21
+Exhibit 63: Number of POS Terminals, in millions, FY 2017-23